Jun 17, 2025

 Higher

 The o1 pro vs o3 mini high battle comes down to your specific needs.
-For professional developers and researchers, the o1 pro still holds advantages in deep reasoning and specialized tasks.
+For professional developers and researchers, the o1 pro still holds advantages in deep reasoning & specialized tasks.

 OpenAI-o3-mini- vs-o3-mini-high-vs-o1-pro